Note: Access through the Picnic Area is closed;

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a pretty safe hike, but watch for ice during winter and early spring.
 The trail is strenuous, so take it easy at this elevation if you've just come up from the desert.
 There are places along the trail where a slip would prove fatal, but nothing out of the ordinary; watch your footing near edges.
 This trail is a bit long and hard for young kids.
 During summer, watch for thunderstorms.
-I've twice been run off the ridges with lightning all around -- not fun.
+I've twice been run off these ridges with lightning all around -- not fun.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
-Also, this is a long hike, so be sure to bring the 10 Essentials. |
+Also, this is a long hike, so be sure to bring the 10 Essentials.
+This hike goes into the Mt.
+Charleston Wilderness Area, so pay particular attention to respecting the land. |

 Getting to the Trailhead